SyedMuhammadAbis/abis-portfolio/README.md

   - Uses Three.js, loaded in `js/script.js` (`initThreeBackground` function).
   - Models are in `assets/models/`.
   - Disabled on mobile for performance.
+  - Uses dynamic path resolution for GitHub Pages compatibility (works both locally and when deployed).
 - **How to customize:** Add or replace models in `assets/models/` and update the config in `js/script.js`.

 ### Particle Background